mimikgit/cocoapod-EdgeUser/README.md

-# PLEASE NOTE THIS MIMIK CLIENT LIBRARY IS NO LONGER BEING MAINTENAINED
+# PLEASE NOTE THIS REPOSITORY IS NO LONGER BEING MAINTAINED

 # THE NEXT GENERATION CLIENT LIBRARY IS AVAILABLE HERE: https://github.com/mimikgit/cocoapod-EdgeService